Doctors Note Logo

 8. When to Seek Professional Advice

 While chia seeds can be a helpful tool for improving sleep, they are not a cure-all.
-If you experience persistent insomnia, excessive daytime sleepiness, or other concerning symptoms, get personalized insights by using a Medically approved LLM Symptom Checker Chat Bot to help identify potential underlying issues and determine if you need professional care.
+If you experience persistent insomnia, excessive daytime sleepiness, or other concerning symptoms that are affecting your quality of life, try Ubie's free AI symptom checker to get personalized insights about what might be disrupting your sleep and whether you should consult a healthcare professional.

 You might also need personalized guidance if you have: